lck666666/HR-APR/README.md

 ## Acknowledgement
-Part of our Extractor implementation is referenced from the reproduced PoseNet code [here](https://github.com/youngguncho/PoseNet-Pytorch?tab=readme-ov-file).
+Our feature extractor implementation is referenced and modified from the reproduced PoseNet code [here](https://github.com/youngguncho/PoseNet-Pytorch?tab=readme-ov-file).
 Thanks [@youngguncho](https://github.com/youngguncho) for the excellent work!

 ## Citation
 Please cite our paper and star this repo if you find our work helpful.
 Thanks!